JKU-ICG/aos-simulation/README.md

 [ ] run non-realtime: right now everything runs in real-time.
 This is a problem for generating huge training datasets because multiple frames will be rendered although only a handful (e.g., 10 or 30) will be needed.

-[ ] automate the rendering with multple configurations that are sequentially processed.

 ## License
 [MIT](/LICENSE)